-If your visitor searched “lawn care tips” and ended up on a blog post of yours called, "Ten Ways To Improve Your Lawn Care Regimen," then you'd better not link that blog post to an offer for a snow-clearing consultation.
+If your visitor searched “lawn care tips” and ended up on a blog post you published called “10 Ways To Improve Your Lawn Care Regimen,” you'd better not link that blog post to an offer for a snow-clearing consultation.

 As soon as a visitor lands on your website, you can start learning about their conversion path.
-This path starts when a visitor visits your site, and ends (hopefully) with them filling out a form and becoming a lead.
+This path starts when a visitor visits your site and ends (hopefully) with them filling out a form and becoming a lead.

 The Landing Pages

+Inbound traffic to landing pages still works.
+According to HubSpot's State of Marketing Report, marketing teams saw inbound leads increase by 6.66% in 2022.
 For inspiration, here are 15 examples of well-designed landing pages you can learn from.

-c) The Thank-You Pages
+The Thank-You Pages

 Oftentimes, it‘s the landing pages that get all the love in the lead generation process.
 But the thank-you page, where the visitor is led to once they submit a form on the landing page and convert into a lead, shouldn’t be overlooked.